-Legal Rights and Protections for Family Caregivers in the U.S.
+- Legal Rights for Family Caregivers

-Legal Rights and Protections for Family Caregivers in the U.S.
+Legal Rights for Family Caregivers

 Family caregivers in the United States provide invaluable support to loved ones dealing with chronic illnesses, disabilities, or aging-related challenges.
 Fortunately, there are legal protections in place to help support these caregivers, ensuring they can balance their caregiving duties with their own needs.
 One key legal right that family caregivers should be aware of is the Family and Medical Leave Act (FMLA).
 This act allows eligible caregivers to take up to 12 weeks of unpaid leave per year to care for a family member with a serious health condition without risking their job security.